evernost/fuzzyCalculator/README.md

 ## What can I do with it?
 Non-exhaustive list:
-- worst case analysis: what are the min/max values an expression can reach?
+- worst case analysis: what is the min/max range an expression can reach?
 - signal processing: determine numbers of bits required for a variable that endures various processings.

 ## How do I use it?